wger-project/flutter/README.md

-# Mobile app for wger Workout Manager
+# Mobile app for wger

 wger is a free, open-source flutter application that manages and tracks/logs your exercises and personal workouts, weight, and diet plans.
 This is the mobile